-The most current VR videos are at the top, but the older ones are retained for reference.
-We’ll add more VR, AR, and Mixed Reality presentations as products are demoed or released.
-As the list grows, hopefully, it will have some value as a historical overview.
+The most current VR videos are at the top, with the older ones following.
+We’ll add more VR, AR, and Mixed Reality presentations as products are previewed or released.
+As the list grows, we hope it will have some value as a historical overview.

 Please let us know if you have recommendations on other videos that should be included here.